 2. Paris (France)

-March and April are good months to avoid the huge number of tourists that will surely arrive as soon as summer creeps in, making it a marvelous spring break destination.
+March and April are good months to avoid the huge number of tourists that will surely arrive as soon as early summer creeps in, making it a marvelous spring break destination.

 Plus, Paris is especially lovely in the spring, with flowers and trees blossoming in the perfectly manicured lawns and the sidewalk cafés all over town!